acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 ## Motivation

 Detecting selection is a powerful tool to increase our understanding of evolution.
-To start off easy, we will first run an analysis with the simple one ratio model, one that assumes the same selective pressure on all sites and throughout time.
+To start off easy, we will run an analysis with the simple one ratio model, one that assumes the same selective pressure on all sites and throughout time.

 In this tutorial we will use CodeML - a program from the PAML package from Ziheng Yang - to detect whether a specific gene is under selection.
 We will use a dataset that was previously published and try to recreate existing results.